PAL-2

 What makes the PAL-2 unique:

-• Available as a DIY kit with all components./li>
+• Available as a DIY kit with high quality components.

 • The layout is close to the KIM-1.

-• Application and Expansion connector with most KIM-1 signals.
+• Application and Expansion connector with all relevant KIM-1 signals.

-• TTY interface on TTL level, USB to TTL adapter included in the kit
+• TTY interface on TTL level, USB to TTL adapter included in the kit, quality serial!

-• Power can come from USB to TTL adapter or from external 5V supply (same a KIM-1)
+• Power can come from the USB to TTL adapter or from external 5V supply (same as for the KIM-1)

 • Application and Expansion connector as 22×2 pinheader instead of PCB edge connectors